rowanmanning/crossword/content/people/joelcarr.md

   "awards": [
     {
       "type": "bronze",
-      "text": "The third fastest time on a day", "date": "2021-06-21"
+      "text": "The third fastest time on a single day", "date": "2021-06-21"
     },
     {